mausworks/pidget/src/Pidget.Client/README.md

 ## Supported frameworks

-This library targets .NET Standard 2.0 an supports the following platforms.
+This library targets .NET Standard 2.0 and supports the following platforms.

 - .NET Core 2.0
 - .NET Framework 4.6.1+ (With .NET Core 2.0 SDK)